 Tertiary-educated adults in Brazil

-In 2023, the share of adults aged 25 to 64 with tertiary education in Brazil was 21.5 %, up from 21.0 % in 2022.
-Explore the historical series and compare Brazil with other economies below.
+In 2024, the share of adults aged 25 to 64 with tertiary education in Brazil was 22.3 %, up from 21.5 % in 2023.
+This gives Brazil the highest among BRICS+ countries, the 11th-highest among G20 countries, and the 40th-highest globally (out of 47 economies with available data).

 Tertiary-educated adults